colombofish/obsidian/Ahmediya/Tadhkirah.md

 p50, "God has intended to bring two women to me in marriage—the first time a virgin and the second time a widow."\[check Tiryaqul-Qulub, p.
 34, Ruhani Khaza’in, vol. 15, p.
 201] p 52, he himself referred as Mary at the beginning as weak without financial means, and then became Jesus later.
-However, the verse "Huzzee ilaiki(F)" seems to have changed to "Huzzee ilaika(M)", but name ramains Mary (F).
+However, the verse "Huzzee ilaiki(F)" seems to have changed to "Huzzee ilaika(M)", but name ramains Mary (F). p 60, "Say: I have with me proof from Allah, then will you believe or not?
+Say: I have with me proof from Allah, then will you accept it or not?" <= Not sure, what's the proof is he talking about. most prophecies are about receiving money, and someone if he will believe in his mission or not. resume from p 77